Help for Maryland Victims of Nursing Home Abuse and Neglect

 - Physical abuse by administrators, staff or other residents

 - Emotional abuse by administrators, staff or other residents

 - Sexual abuse by administrators, staff or other residents

 - Financial abuse by administrators, staff or other residents

 Our elderly loved ones deserve to live out their golden years in as much comfort and stability as possible.
-The attorneys of Plaxen & Adler, P.A. put their years of fighting on behalf of the injured to work for all Maryland clients who have suffered at the hands of a healthcare provider.
+The attorneys of Plaxen Adler Muncy, P.A. put their years of fighting on behalf of the injured to work for all Maryland clients who have suffered at the hands of a healthcare provider.
 We know what it takes to build a successful case of medical negligence, and how to create options for you and your family moving forward.
 If your loved one has died because of mistreatment, we can bring a wrongful death case against the people who are responsible for your loss.
 We will advocate for justice on your behalf.

 Resident-on-resident nursing home abuse